Food to Fuel Exercise

-To begin, consider why you are engaging in physical activity – are you trying to “train” your body?
-Or are you just “exercising?”
+To begin, consider why you are engaging in physical activity – are you trying to help your body adapt and improve?
+Or are you moving to pursue weight loss?
+This distinction matters.
+One positions food and the body as a threat.
+The other as an ally.

-“Training” on the other hand is performed for a performance goal – moving easier, moving farther, moving faster.
+“Training” is pursued in the spirit of adaptation – doing the types and amount of movement and nutrition to help the body move easier, farther, and/or faster.
 Training involves tough days, easy days, and rest with thoughtful progressions and the body’s challenge/recovery.
+It helps the heart beat more efficiently, lungs exchange oxygen, and muscles fire more reliably.
 It’s about improving movement and honoring/respecting the shape needed to perform that movement.

 Let’s remember the “point” of training